Design of a Mechanical Analog Autocorrelator to Demonstrate Properties of Pseudonoise (PN) Sequences

 Let's demonstrate the connection between the autocorrelation formula just proved and our analog computer.

 Theorem.
-When similar magnets line up, the disks repel with a force of equation121. magnet pairs, corresponding to the autocorrelation peak at j=0.
+When similar magnets line up, the disks repel with a force of $2^m-1$ magnet pairs, corresponding to the autocorrelation peak at j=0.
 In all other positions, the disks attract with the force of 1 magnet pair, corresponding to the autocorrelation minima of -1.

 Proof.
 We set up a direct correspondence between the equations and the mechanism.
-As Sherlock Holmes would say, "The parallel is exact".
+As Sherlock Holmes would say, "The parallel is exact". $\blacksquare$

 Correspondence